-Description

-Session information

-Name and location to save the file

-Name of the Workflow Profile

-Name of the Scenario

-Filters workflow profile times.
+Parameter Description si Session information serverFilePath Name and location to save the file wfProfileName Name of the Workflow Profile wfScenarioName Name of the Scenario wfTimeMemberFilter Filters workflow profile times.
 For example, if the scenario's Workflow Tracking Frequency is set to Quarterly, and Input Frequency is set to Monthly, the filter searches for journals associated with the Workflow Tracking Frequency.
 Time must be prefixed with T#.
-You can type a comma separated list of times such as T#2022H1, T#2022H2.

-Filters journals that contain the specified text
+You can type a comma separated list of times such as T#2022H1, T#2022H2. journalName Filters journals that contain the specified text